-Stroke: With all HVADs there is a risk of stroke, which is caused by bleeding or a blood clot in your brain.
+Stroke: With all VADs there is a risk of stroke, which is caused by bleeding or a blood clot in your brain.
 Both may cause injury to your brain.
 Your care team manages your medicines carefully to prevent strokes, however sometimes strokes may occur.

 Chest Bleeding: After the operation there will be some bleeding from the chest that is captured and removed by the chest tube.
-It will slow and the fluid will become clear.
-When the bleeding has slowed, anticoagulation medicines (blood thinners) will be started to prevent the pump from getting a clot inside of it.
+Over time the bleeding will slow and the fluid will become clear.
+This is when anticoagulation medicines (blood thinners) will be started to prevent the pump from getting a clot inside of it.